 Yes, I agree it is to the ED saying she can't handle the arguments and blaming her mom for loss of self-esteem.
 I think many of us know we've had disagreements with our kids and I would guess some hold those memories as put-downs when we were just telling them they should dress more appropriately or get a hair cut.
 I would imagine these issues build in their minds and the unraveling of our relationship begins.
 Do any of you agree?

 Reply #6 03/18/12 8:32am

 No, I did not write the poem, but as I re-read this I do agree it is the daughter writing.
 I had looked one up for a mother to her daughter, which would apply to me, and most of it was indeed something I would write to my daughter.
 She always judged me and was a child and now an adult that needed to be in control.
 If she could not control her peers when growing up, she wanted nothing to do with them.
 This need to control grew stronger into adulthood and after my husband died, it seemed she wanted full control of my life.
 Unfortunately we are now estranged.
 Thanks for sharing and sorry for the mix up.
 I am not detail oriented.

 Sorry, I meant to say FROM the ED. laruseca, we were all judged obviously which I guess is not uncommon, but some just hold their grudges and act on them where others go on about life.

-Estrangement breaks a parent's heart.
-We are devastated and often unable to recover alone.
-Our estranged parents will help you overcome your fears and depression and will show you that you can have a life after your Adult Children leave.
+Has your adult child discarded you with no explanation and you are heartbroken?
+Our members will help you overcome your fears and show how you can have a life after your children leave.
 Family and friends don't understand our pain.
-We offer friendship and knowledge of how to survive the darkest emotional state in a 'safe' environment..
+We offer experience and knowledge of how to survive the darkest emotional state in a 'safe' environment..
 We invite you to CHAT and heal with us.
-Off-Topics permitted.
-Kindness is mandatory .